SiulDev/SiulDev/README.md

 # 👋 Hi there!
 I'm Luis Morgado

-🎯 Web developer in training | Aiming for a position as a Frontend or Fullstack Jr
-💻 Focused on building real projects and embracing new challenges
+🎯 Not only code, build solutions | Web developer in training with Full Stack approach 💻 Focused on building real projects and embracing new challenges
 🌍 Open to remote opportunities in LATAM, Europe, or North America